rahil161190/Scaler_EDTech_Unsupervised_Learning_Case_Study/README.md

-# 🚀 Scaler Learner Profiling — Unsupervised learning Case Study
+# 🚀 Scaler Learner Profiling — Unsupervised Learning Case Study

 Welcome to the **Scaler Learner Profiling Case Study** repo!
 This project showcases my end-to-end problem-solving as a Data Scientist, tackling a real-world business problem using **unsupervised learning techniques** and robust data analysis methods.